hiyali/node-crawler-on-mongodb/README.md

-# Nodejs Phantomjs Mongodb Crawler
+# Nodejs Phantomjs Crawler on Mongodb

 * Nodejs + Phantomjs crawler
   * support to crawl the SPA